X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 Vertices 0 to 2 are positioned on the positive X axis.
 Vertices 3 and 4 have a negative Z component, as  MonoGame considers the negative Z axis to be ‘Forward’.
 As your vertices are defined along the Right and the Forward directions, the resulting triangles will be lying flat on the ground.

 Next, we will create a list of indices.
-As discussed earlier, indices references specific vertices defined in our array of vertices.
+As discussed earlier, indices reference specific vertices defined in our array of vertices.
 The indices build the triangles, so for two triangles, we will need to define 6 indices.
 Start by defining the array at the top of your class.
 Since indices are integer numbers, you will define an array capable of storing **int's**.

 Let us start by adding a new variable to track our list of Indices in the Properties section of our class: